atrahhdis/mahasivipassana/content/_index.md

 Although the material provided on this website is more than enough to get you started, if you want to have a deeper knowledge of Mahasi Vipassana, you should definitely read his book [The Manual of Insight]({{< ref "the-manual-of-insight.md" >}}).

 &nbsp;
+## Caution

+There is a popular notion that meditation practice comes with exclusively beneficial/positive experiences and outcomes.

+This is not true.

+People interested in insight meditation, are highly suggested to become aware of the [possible adverse effects](https://vimeo.com/378177771) of such practices.

+Mahasi Vipassana practitioners, are highly encouraged to be informed about [the stages of the progress of insight]({{< ref "the-progress-of-insight-map.md" >}}) and especially about the **Dukkha Nanas** (widely known in contemporary meditation communities as "the **Dark Night**").

+&nbsp;
 ## Note